YuBangZheng/TSVD_ToolBox/README.md

 ## 2. Example

-Simply run the “Demo.m” to test all the transformed tensor nuclear norm methods.
+Simply run the “Demo.m” to test all the transformed t-SVD methods.
+The test data is available at http://trace.eas.asu.edu/yuv/.

 ## 3. Citation